Divorced and Destroyed: How the System Fails Women

 Like, if you ask for the divorce, right?
 They're like,

-Obviously, you deserve another love.
-Of course, we all deserve another love.
+obviously you deserve another love of course we all deserve another we all deserve

 I can't imagine putting anybody through that, especially like, you know, the mother of his kids.
 Right, right.